clnrp/logicqubit/README.md

 # Features

 - Numerical and symbolic simulation of quantum algorithms
-- Plot states and current operation, density matrix and measurement graphs
+- Plot state and current operation, density matrix and measurement graphs
 - The state values can be represented as angles, which helps in the analysis of the fourrier quantum transform.
 - Operations can be performed directly on the instantiated qubit object or using qubit indices.
 - Support GPU